 When preparing their resumes, job seekers often think hard on who to note down as their reference in the hopes that person would sing songs of praises to the employers.
-This is a good practice but unfortunately, there are times when this is not employed.
+This is a good practice but unfortunately, there are times when this is not the outcome.
 Sometimes, hiring managers decide based on resume and interview only.

 On the other hand, if you make sure to self promote without the fear of being seen as arrogant, then you’re sure that the company can make a more informed decision on hiring you.
 What’s more, if they do decide to check your references, those people can back up what you have said, giving you more credibility.

-Self promotion reveals much more about your character
+Promoting your skills reveals much more about your character

-Self promotion is linked to your ability to identify and recognize accomplishments, which is a quality of a good leader.
+Promoting your skills is self promotion.
+And it is linked to your ability to identify and recognize accomplishments, which is a quality of a good leader.
 Being able to do this for your own self means that you will be more likely to be able to do the same for your teammates and colleagues, which can improve morale and productivity.